gobo-eiffel/gobo/work/bootstrap/Readme.txt

 After having run this bootstrap procedure, the Gobo package should be fully installed on your computer and ready to be used.
-Later on, if you check out new classes or clusters from CVS, there is usually no need to redo a full bootstrap again (unless incompatible changes have been applied to the building tools such as 'geant', 'gexace', ...).
+Later on, if you check out new classes or clusters from SVN, there is usually no need to redo a full bootstrap again (unless incompatible changes have been applied to the building tools such as 'geant', 'gexace', ...).
 Just run: